lucivpav/InLocCIIRC_dataset/README.md

 2. Execute buildScores on a machine with ~40 GB of RAM

 ## Plot the dataset including retrieved poses
-1. Make sure the demo has finished and now we have retrievedPoses.csv in evaluation directory
+1. Make sure the demo has finished and now we have retrievedPoses directory in evaluation directory
 2. It is recommended to erase evaluation/temporary directory
 3. Run evaluation/spaceTopViews.py and check that the output images are looking good

 ## Plot query pipeline
 1. Run evaluation/queryPipeline.m for queries of interest

+## Prepare to plot distance threshold vs accuracy
+1. Execute evaluation/distThreshVsAccuracy.py

 ## TODO
 * Make the scores more relevant.
 Right now they don't represent the query-cutouts very well.